Illinois Smog Check / Emissions Test

 Transferring a Vehicle Title in Illinois – Smog Check Needed?

-If someone buys through a private seller, receives a vehicle as gift, or inherits a vehicle they have 20 days to get the vehicle registered.
+If someone buys through a private seller, receives a vehicle as a gift, or inherits a vehicle they have 20 days to get the vehicle registered.
 Once registered the new owner will receive a Test Notice in the mail.
-Owners who buy a new vehicle, will have the registration done by the dealer.
+Owners who buy a new vehicle will have the registration done by the dealer.
 New vehicles have 4 years before they must get a smog check.

 Do Sellers Give Buyers a Valid Smog Certificate?

-The State of Illinois requires automotive dealers who sell a used cars to provide a valid smog check certificate for the buyer of any vehicle that they are selling.
+The State of Illinois requires automotive dealers who sell a used car to provide a valid smog check certificate for the buyer of any vehicle that they are selling.
 However, buyers purchasing a used vehicle from a private seller with an expired vehicle’s emissions certificate must be retested after the vehicle owner gets a new registration in their name.

 Special Tips to Pass the Illinois Emissions Test

 Illinois vehicle orders may want to get their vehicle’s tested as soon as they receive their first testing notice.
 Allow extra time to get any needed repairs done before your registration expires.
 Also, if a vehicle owner plans to be out of town during the date when their registration expires, the planning early will give owners time to meet the deadline.
-Here are some tips to keep in mind to ensure passing a Illinois vehicle emissions test:
+Here are some tips to keep in mind to ensure passing an Illinois vehicle emissions test: